-- Or at least make sure you aren’t eating anything that could make your hair loss worse.
+- Or at least make sure you aren’t eating anything that could make your hair worse.
 Check out our list of four foods you must avoid if you don’t want to go bald.

 - If you are really serious, consider a seven day detox to kick start your new regime.